SmartEVSE/SmartEVSE-3/README.md

 - Rudimentary support for home batteries
 - Supporting delayed charging

-# Connecting the SmartESVE to WiFi
+# Connecting the SmartEVSE to WiFi

 For connecting your device to your WiFi, follow the detailed instructions on the [Configuration page](docs/configuration.md#all-menu-options-on-the-lcd-screen) page, WIFI section.